 6. TotalCloud – Workflow-based cloud management software

-Qualy’s TotalCloud enables you to take advantage of complete customization for automating your cloud management, no matter how simple or complex your needs may be.
+Qualy’s TotalCloud enables you to take advantage of complete customization to automate your cloud management, no matter how simple or complex your needs may be.
 With TotalCloud, you can create custom automation bots and workflows for cloud management without coding.

 TotalCloud is also available for resource scheduling, performance monitoring, auto-remediation, and inventory management.
-With its multi-region and multi-account management capabilities, you can use it across accounts and geographical locations at the same time.
+Its multi-region and multi-account management capabilities allow you to simultaneously use it across accounts and geographical locations.
 The cloud management software supports AWS, VMware, Azure, and private clouds.

 7. Cloud Orchestrator by IBM – Policy-based cloud management software